MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-partner-onboarding-guide.md

 3. Implement the USB driver

-    - A manufacturer can use the Microsoft USB driver for its 3D printer by creating a partner DLL.
+    - A manufacturer can use the Microsoft USB driver for their 3D printer by creating a partner DLL.
 For more information, see [3D printer custom USB interface support](3d-printer-custom-usb-interface.md).

-    - If the printer is using the Microsoft Slicer, the Hardware ID that it creates has to be Enum\\3DPrint\\MS3DPrint
+    - If the printer is using the Microsoft Slicer, the Hardware ID that it creates must be **Enum\\3DPrint\\MS3DPrint**

 **Note** If the the printer is using a custom slicer, continue with steps 4-7